memsql/SingleStoreNETConnector/docs/content/connection-options.md

 ---
-lastmod: 2021-11-25
+lastmod: 2025-01-16
 date: 2016-10-16
 title: Connection Options
-customtitle: SingleStore Connection String for C# .NET Core Programs
+customtitle: SingleStore Connection String Options for .NET/C#
+description: A SingleStoreConnection is configured using a connection string.
+The connection string options are key/value pairs described on this page.
 weight: 30
 menu:
   main: